jlpteaching/comparch/syllabus.md

 ### Online discussions

-We will use [Discord](https://discord.com/) for class discussions outside of the classroom.
+We will use [Campuswire](https://campuswire.com/c/G03D9D0A1/) for class discussions outside of the classroom.
-After the pre-quarter survey, this was the most liked and least disliked option.
-If you, like me, haven't used Discord before, it's a essentially a place to hang out like a classroom or a lobby with both text and voice/video options.
+If your question is specific to either 201A or 154B please start the subject with `[ECS 201A]` or `[ECS 154B]` respectively.

-It's best to ask your questions on Discord.
+It's best to ask your questions on Campuswire.
 That way, all of your classmates can see the answer instead of emailing the TAs or me.
 Additionally, you might get a much faster response from one of your classmates!
 Through asking and answering questions on Discord, you improve your understanding of the material, and improve other students' understanding as well.

-#### Using Discord

-You should have received an email with an invite to our Discord server.
-If you did not receive the email, Canvas also has a link.

-There are a few steps to complete once you click the invite link for the server:

-1. Sign the Code of Conduct (required to see any channels)
-2. See the `#start-here` channel (which has this information)
-3. Send a message on the `#verify-email` channel with your email to register yourself.
-After this, you will be able to see all of the channels in the server.
-4. Sign up for a discussion section on the `#sign-up` channel.

 ### Regrade Requests